Compare Graduate Student Loan Options.

 What Are Graduate PLUS Student Loans?

-Federal Graduate PLUS Loans are federal student loans specifically designed for graduate and professional students who need to borrow beyond the limits of Federal Direct Unsubsidized Loans.
-These loans can be used to cover the full cost of attendance — including tuition, fees, books, and living expenses — minus any other financial aid received.
+Federal Graduate PLUS Loans are designed for graduate and professional students who need to borrow beyond the Direct Unsubsidized Loan limits.
+These loans can cover the full cost of attendance — including tuition, fees, supplies, and living expenses — minus other financial aid.

-Graduate PLUS Loans are part of the federal student loan program, which means they come with fixed interest rates and access to federal repayment protections.
-However, unlike most federal student loans, they require a credit check to qualify.
-Approval is based on the absence of adverse credit history, not a minimum credit score.
+Because Grad PLUS Loans are federal loans, they offer fixed interest rates and eligibility for federal repayment protections.
+Unlike most federal loans, they require a credit check, but approval is based on the absence of adverse credit, not a specific credit score.

 Eligibility Requirements for Graduate PLUS Loans

-• Be enrolled at least half-time in an eligible graduate or professional degree program
+• Be enrolled at least half-time in an eligible graduate or professional program

-• Be a U.S. citizen, U.S. national, permanent resident, or eligible non-citizen
+• Be a U.S. citizen, national, permanent resident, or eligible non-citizen

-• Repayment Options: Eligible for all federal repayment plans, including Income-Driven Repayment (IDR) and Public Service Loan Forgiveness (PSLF)
+• Repayment Options: Eligible for federal repayment plans, including IDR and PSLF

 When Private Student Loans Might Make Sense

-Private student loans can be a smart option for graduate students in certain situations — especially when federal aid doesn’t fully cover the cost of attendance.
-These loans are offered by private lenders (such as banks, credit unions, or online financial companies) and are credit-based, meaning approval and interest rates are determined by your creditworthiness or that of a cosigner.
+Private student loans can be a good option when federal aid doesn’t fully cover your cost of attendance, especially in high-cost graduate programs.
+These loans are issued by private lenders and approval is based on creditworthiness or the strength of a cosigner.

 When to Consider a Private Loan

-• You’ve reached the annual or lifetime limits on federal loans
+• You’ve reached annual or lifetime federal borrowing limits

-• You have excellent credit or a strong cosigner and may qualify for a lower interest rate than federal Grad PLUS loans
+• You or your cosigner have excellent credit and may qualify for lower rates than Grad PLUS

-• You’re enrolled in a high-cost program (like law, business, or medical school) and need more funding than federal loans allow
+• You’re enrolled in a high-cost program such as medicine, business, law, or dentistry

-• You plan to repay your loan quickly and won’t need long-term federal benefits like income-driven repayment or forgiveness
+• You plan to repay your loan quickly and won’t need federal benefits like IDR or forgiveness

 Advantages of Private Graduate Loans

-• Potentially lower interest rates: Especially for borrowers with strong credit
+• Potentially lower interest rates: Especially for strong credit profiles

-• Customizable terms: Choose between fixed or variable rates and different repayment lengths (5–20 years)
+• Customizable terms: Choose from fixed or variable rates and multiple repayment lengths

-• Higher borrowing limits: Some lenders offer up to $300,000 for graduate and professional degrees
+• Higher borrowing limits: Some lenders allow up to $300,000 or more

-• Fast approval process: Many lenders offer instant prequalification with no impact to your credit
+• Fast approval processes: Many lenders offer instant prequalification

 Important Trade-Offs to Consider

-• No federal protections: Private loans are not eligible for income-driven repayment plans or loan forgiveness programs like PSLF
+• No federal protections: Private loans are not eligible for IDR or PSLF

-• Credit-dependent: Interest rates and approval depend on your credit or cosigner
+• Credit-dependent: Rates and approval depend on your credit or cosigner

-• Less flexible repayment: Most private lenders do not offer generous deferment or forbearance options
+• Less flexible repayment: Fewer deferment and forbearance options than federal loans

-If you’re confident in your ability to repay your loans and want to minimize interest costs — and especially if you don’t qualify for PSLF or other federal benefits — private loans could be a cost-effective option.
-Just be sure to shop around and compare offers before committing.
+If you’re confident in your repayment ability and want to minimize interest costs — especially if you do not plan to pursue PSLF — private loans can be an affordable solution.
+Always compare multiple lenders before choosing.

 What Are Graduate Student Loans for Specific Fields of Study?

-• MBA Loans: Tailored for business school students with flexible repayment options and deferment during internships
+• MBA Loans: Flexible repayment and internship deferment

-• Medical School Loans: Designed for med students with higher borrowing limits, extended grace periods, and interest-only options during residency
+• Medical School Loans: Higher limits, residency deferment, and interest-only options

-• Law School Loans: May include extended in-school deferment and bar study loan options
+• Law School Loans: In-school deferment and bar study loan options

-• Nursing School Loans: Tailored repayment terms and lower minimum borrowing amounts for accelerated BSN and graduate nursing degrees
+• Nursing School Loans: Flexible repayment for accelerated BSN and graduate nursing programs

-• Health Professions Loans: Includes physical therapy, pharmacy, veterinary, and other programs with high-cost tuition
+• Health Professions Loans: Includes PT, pharmacy, veterinary, and similar programs

 Key Benefits of Field-Specific Graduate Loans

-• Higher borrowing limits than traditional private loans
+• Higher borrowing limits than standard private loans

 Grad Student Loan Help and Answers.